 Bearpaw Reserve is 600 acres of steep, spectacular mountains with a seasonal 110 foot waterfall.
 Vegetation includes incense cedars, ponderosa and coulter pine, chaparral, and oracle oaks—a rare hybrid between black oaks and canyon oaks.
 The secluded north facing slopes have the secretive, rarely seen, flying squirrels and southern spotted owls.
 Due to access challenges, the reserve is primarily used for environmental programs.
-For the last ten years, TWC has provided free use of the Wilshire Peak Lodge at Bearpaw Preserve for youth programs and environmental organization retreats.
-The Wildlands Conservancy developed a group campground on the property for our family camping program that teaches urban families the fundamentals of camping
+The Wildlands Conservancy developed a group campground on the property for our family camping program that teaches urban families the fundamentals of camping.

 38801 Valley of the Falls Dr.